 After a decade-long run, Microsoft has officially ended support for Windows 7.
 While an upgrade to Windows 10 is a good way to enjoy using your current computer, buying a new laptop is likely in the cards.

-The last Windows 7 laptops were sold in 2015 or 2016, but let’s cut through the tech specs and show you just what you can expect in a new laptop you buy in 2020.
+The last Windows 7 laptops were sold in 2015 or 2016, but let’s cut through the tech specs and show you just what you can expect in the best laptop to buy in 2020.